todorgrigorov/gifted/README.md

 ## Tests

-Describe and show how to run the tests with code examples.
+    yarn test

+OR

+    npm test

 ## TODOs

 * Show no data found/end of list message in UI;
 * Display GIF's title in UI;
-* Handle connection failure and show message in UI, e.g. API is down;
+* Handle connection failures and show message in UI, e.g. "API is down";
 * Check if the search input can be triggered via Enter key;
 * Iimplement GIF caching;
 * Implement image download cancelation when searching.